 The City of Council Grove is committed to improving the quality of life for our residents and beyond.
 Check back often for insight on past, present and future projects.

 The riverwalk is being expanded North to Valley Street.
-Construction is estimated to start in the spring of 2020 and will be complete in the Summer/Fall of 2020.
+Construction is has started and is underway.

 The riverwalk amphitheater, phase 1, is underway.
 This includes grading and build-up of the seating area, infrastructure, and access road.
 For more information, please contact City Hall or a member of the Riverwalk Committee.
 The City is partnering with several grants on this project.